Printed from: http://nwrcc.educationnorthwest.org/nw-rise-network

 Fully two-thirds of the Northwest region’s school districts are in rural locales.
 Educators in these schools do important and courageous work, but they often do it alone—lacking access to professional development or collaborative learning opportunities that their urban counterparts rely on to deepen their practice or discuss their work.
 This is particularly true for teachers who are the only educator in their grade, school, or community.

-Now in its third year, NW RISE was designed to address this challenge by bringing together teachers, principals, and superintendents from participating school districts, along with state education agency (SEA) staff.
+NW RISE was designed to address this challenge by bringing together teachers, principals, and superintendents from participating school districts, along with state education agency (SEA) staff.
 Participants meet face to face twice a year in job-alike groups (for example, language arts teachers work together).
 After the meetings they continue collaborating online.
 These activities build an educator support network that focuses on enhancing student outcomes.

 NW RISE provides a platform for mutual assistance—one of the most promising strategies used by high-performing school systems across the world.
 A network of schools helping schools—especially isolated ones—can raise achievement and increase student engagement.
 Professionals work with other professionals, drawing on their expertise in similar contexts to provide helpful advice.